Three-phase AC railway electrification: Current systems

 All use standard frequency (50 Hz, or 60 Hz (Brazil)) rather than low frequency, using between 725 and 3,000 volts.

+Automated guideway transit in China and Japan can also use three-phase electrification via multiple third rails located on the side of the guideway.

 Voltage and frequency

 This list shows the voltage and frequency used in various systems, historical and current.